-Teachers use a wide range of strategies and tools to assess students learning and maximize their potential within their “zone of proximal development”.
-SIS promotes internationally minded students who understand concepts, acquire knowledge, take action, and master their attitudes and skills.
+Teachers use a wide range of strategies and tools to assess student’s learning and maximize their potential within their zone of proximal development.
+Shinagawa International School promotes internationally minded students who understand concepts, acquire knowledge, take action, and master their dispositions and ATL skills.
 It is important for the whole school community to understand the importance of assessment, what it is being assessed, and the criteria for success.

 Behaviour management at SIS is the responsibility of the whole school community.
 This is reflected in a policy which clearly outlines the roles, expectations and consequences of behaviour at the school.
 Parents, teachers and students are involved in the process of developing and implementing the framework.